-Boston Properties is currently managed by a ten member Board of Directors, which is divided into three classes (Class I, Class II and Class III).
-Our Board of Directors is currently composed of three Class I directors (Mortimer B. Zuckerman, Carol B. Einiger and Richard E. Salomon), four Class II directors (Lawrence S. Bacow, Zoë Baird, Alan J. Patricof and Martin Turchin) and three Class III directors (Fredrick J. Iseman, Edward H. Linde and David A. Twardock).
-The members of each class of our Board of Directors serve for staggered three-year terms, and the terms of our current Class I, Class II and Class III directors expire upon the election and qualification of directors at the annual meetings of stockholders to be held in 2010, 2011 and 2009, respectively.
-At each annual meeting of stockholders, directors will be elected or re-elected for a full term of three years to succeed those directors whose terms are expiring.
+Our sole general partner, Boston Properties, Inc., is currently managed by a ten member Board of Directors, which is divided into three classes (Class I, Class II and Class III).
+The Board of Directors of Boston Properties, Inc. is currently composed of three Class I directors (Mortimer B. Zuckerman, Carol B. Einiger and Richard E. Salomon), four Class II directors (Lawrence S. Bacow, Zoë Baird, Alan J. Patricof and Martin Turchin) and three Class III directors (Fredrick J. Iseman, Edward H. Linde and David A. Twardock).
+The members of each class of the Board of Directors of Boston Properties, Inc. serve for staggered three-year terms, and the terms of the current Class I, Class II and Class III directors expire upon the election and qualification of directors at the annual meetings of stockholders of Boston Properties, Inc., directors will be elected or re-elected for a full term of three years to succeed those directors whose terms are expiring.

-Frederick J. Iseman was appointed to serve as a new independent member of our Board of Directors on December 15, 2008.
+Frederick J. Iseman was appointed to serve as a new independent member of the Board of Directors of Boston Properties, Inc. on December 15, 2008.
 Mr. Iseman is Chairman and Chief Executive Officer of CI Capital Partners LLC, a private equity investment firm which he founded in 1993.
 In addition, the Board appointed Mr. Iseman to the Compensation Committee effective January 1, 2009.

-Our Board of Directors has Audit, Compensation and Nominating and Corporate Governance Committees.
+Boston Properties, Inc.'s Board of Directors has Audit, Compensation and Nominating and Corporate Governance Committees.
 The membership of each of these committees is described below.

-Name of Director Audit Compensation Nominating and Corporate Governance
+Name of Director A Componention Nominating and Corporate

+Audit Compensation Governance

-Lawrence S. Bacow X
+Lawrence S. Bacow Х

-Zoë Baird X $X^$
+Zoë Baird Х X

-Carol B. Einiger
+Carol B. Einiger Х

-Fredrick J. Iseman X
+Fredrick J. Iseman Х

-Alan J. Patricof $X^$
+Alan J. Patricof X

 Richard E. Salomon X

-David A. Twardock X X
+David A. Twardock Х Х